scalasm/microservices-java-kafka/README.md

 # Debug and test

-* Ensure that MongoDB, MySQL, Kafka, and Zookeeper containers are running and reachable from your machine.
+- Ensure that MongoDB, MySQL, Kafka, and Zookeeper containers are running and reachable from your machine.
+  - A [docker compose configuration file](./setup/docker-compose.yaml) is provided: use it!
-* Run both `AccountCommandApplication`  and `AccountQueryApplication`
+- Run both `AccountCommandApplication`  and `AccountQueryApplication`
-* Use the sample REST invocations, like in [this folder](./rest-client/) (using [VSC REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)).
+- Use the sample REST invocations, like in [this folder](./rest-client/) (using [VSC REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)).

 # Limitations and disclaimer